 The cracks that started to appear with Reflection grew.
 After a row with Transatlantic that is of interest to very few, Pentangle formed their own music publishing company, Swiggeroux Music, in 1971.
 Their final album, Solomon’s Seal, was released by Warner Brothers/Reprise, in 1972.
 It apparently received critical acclaim, despite showing signs of the band’s weariness.
 I have not heard it, but it too must surely be of the highest quality.
 Sadly, on January 1, 1973, Jansch led the departure as the band split after six creative, if turbulent, years.

 McShee also ventured off on her own in the 1990s, her band eventually being called Jacqui McShee’s Pentangle.
 Her albums, which include guest stars like Ralph McTell and John Martyn, must surely also be well worth a listen.
-So too must the various compilation albums released from 1972 till 20001, one of which I picked up on that tape in
+So too must the various compilation albums released from 1972 till 20001, one of which I picked up on that tape in London around 1990.
+Another gem must be the 1968-1972 Lost Broadcasts album, released in 2004, taken from numerous radio broadcasts the band did.

 It is interesting to note that while Danny Thompson called their sound “folk-jazz”, Wikipedia quotes Renbourn as despising the “folk-rock” concept, saying: “one of the worst things you can do to a folk song is inflict a rock beat on it … Most of the old songs that I have heard have their own internal rhythm.”
 He said Terry Cox’s percussion patterns matched this rhythm exactly.
 “In that respect he was the opposite of a folk-rock drummer.”
 Ironically, it seems that by Cruel Sister, in 1970, the band had moved away from its unique synthesis of different elements, such as folk, jazz, blues and early music, and, by including electric instruments on traditional songs, had – Renbourn’s protestations notwithstanding – ended up closer to Fairport Convention and Steeleye Span’s folk-rock sound than they probably would have liked.